Did you know that once you acquire Korean citizenship you can also apply to change your name to a Korean name and here’s how?

 8. Lastly, will receive a text message stating that your application is already received.
 You just need to wait up to 3 months for the result.

 Happy waiting and Goodluck!
-If you are applying for citizenship and don’t know where to start you can read my article about How to Apply for Korean Naturalization?.
+If you are applying for citizenship and don’t know where to start you can read my article How to Apply for Korean Naturalization?.
 But if you are preparing for KIIP final test you can also check my story about My KIIP Citizenship Test Experience.